Mahmud-Kandawala/Theatre-Seats-Calculator/README.md

 ## Development

 The code was developed using Python.
-100% of the code written belongs to me.

 ## Testing